-Duane Mellor is an award winning registered dietitian and science communicator (BDA Media Spokesperson of the Year 2021), who is the Aston Medical School lead for Nutrition and Evidence Based Medicine.
-Having a background in clinical dietetics supporting people living with diabetes he moved into medical education when joining Aston University.
-He is also the Associate Dean for Education (Quality Enhancement) in the College of Health and Life Sciences. where he works to support innovative teaching practice alongside engaging students as fellow professionals on the first steps of their careers.
+Dr Duane Mellor is a double award winning registered dietitian and science communicator.
+They are the Aston Medical School lead for Nutrition and Evidence Based Medicine.
+Having a background in clinical dietetics supporting people living with diabetes they moved into medical education when joining Aston University as well as being the Associate Dean for Public Engagement in the College of Health and Life Sciences.
+In this role they works to support high quality science and health communication alongside the wider engagement of communities in designing and developing healthcare programmes.